mhkoscience/csbmb2021/README.md

 # csbmb2021

-slides for the XXVI.
-Annual Congress of Czech and Slovak Societies for Biochemistry and Molecular Biology, České Buděkovice, Czech Republic
+A talk at the XXVI.
+Annual Congress of Czech and Slovak Societies for Biochemistry and Molecular Biology, České Budějovice, Czech Republic.

+2021-09-02